INL/BlackLab/doc/technical/design/plan-parallel.md

 > Be careful not to put a space before `@de`; this wouldn't discard alignment relations to different versions and will therefore yield meaningless results. (**NOTE:** we should probably recognize this situation and do the right thing automatically)

-This operator returns the left span and two captures: the list of relations as `rels` and the right part as `target`.
+This operator returns the left span and two captures: the list of relations as `rels_de` and the right part as `target_de`.
 The captures will indicate relations pointing to the `contents__de` field, or the capture itself being from that field.

 If the default capture names don't work for you, you rename them: